Terms of Service

 Disclaimers

 WE DO NOT PROVIDE ANY WARRANTIES WITH RESPECT TO THE USE OF THE SERVICES, INCLUDING THE GENERATION AND USE OF ESTATE PLANNING DOCUMENTS AND ANY AND ALL SOFTWARE INCLUDED THEREIN, WHICH IS PROVIDED “AS-IS”.
 YOU USE OUR SERVICES WITHOUT ANY EXPRESS OR IMPLIED WARRANTY OR CONDITION OF ANY KIND, AT YOUR OWN RISK.
-WE DISCLAIM ANY AND ALL WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+WE DISCLAIM ANY AND ALL WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, OR NON-INFRINGEMENT.
 In addition, we do not represent or warrant that our Services are accurate, complete, reliable, current or error-free.
+Specifically, we do not represent or warrant that any of the “fill in the blank” forms or other materials available through the Services will be free of typographical, technical, or other errors, or be current, accurate, complete, or comply with the laws of any applicable jurisdiction.
 We do not take on or assume any responsibility for any harm, loss, or corruption to you, your computer, or your data (or any third party data or computer) from your use of our Services.
 You assume the entire risk as to the quality and performance of the Services.
 Additionally, you acknowledge that information you store or transfer through our Services may become irretrievably lost or corrupted or temporarily unavailable due to a variety of causes, including software failures, protocol changes by third party providers, internet outages, force majeure events or other disasters, scheduled or unscheduled maintenance, or other causes either within or outside our control.
 You are solely responsible for backing up and maintaining duplicate copies of any information you store or transfer through our Services.
-Some states may not allow for these limitations of liability.
-If you live in one of these states, then these warranties will be limited and the limitation on liability will be $100.00 in the aggregate for any and all claims.

-Limitation of liability
+Limitation of Liability

 You agree that these are the Terms for your use of the Services, and you have not entered into any other agreement related to your use of the Services.
 We haven’t and don’t create any third party beneficiary rights by the Terms.
 If we waive or fail to enforce any of the Terms, it doesn’t waive our right to enforce the Terms against you or someone else in the future.
 You may not assign any rights granted by the Terms to any third party, and any attempt to do so will be null and void.
 We may assign the Terms to any affiliate, subsidiary, or any acquirer of substantially all of the assets or capital securities of Ethos Estate Planning.
 If a provision of the Terms is found unenforceable, the remaining provisions of the Terms will remain in full effect, and we will substitute a replacement enforceable term reflecting our intent as closely as possible.